Psychological safety: A key to human well-being and a sustainable work environment

 Mads Elk

-International management trainer and director of Mind Balance System
+International leadership trainer and director at Mind Balance System.

 Psychological safety: A key to human well-being and a sustainable work environment

 Psychological safety is a crucial factor for human well-being and survival.
-It affects our ability to feel safe, valued and able to cope with life's challenges.
+It affects our ability to feel safe, valued, and capable of handling life's challenges.
 By understanding and promoting psychological safety, we can create environments that support our mental and physical health and improve our social relationships and productivity.
-This creates the foundation for a society where innovation, creativity and human connection can flourish.
+This creates the foundation for a society where innovation, creativity, and human connection can flourish.

 What is psychological safety?

-Psychological safety, also known as psychological security, refers to a work environment or group setting where members feel safe to take risks without fear of negative consequences to their self-image, status or career.
-It means that people in a group can talk openly about their thoughts, feelings and opinions, ask questions, admit mistakes and take initiative without fear of humiliation, rejection or punishment.
+Psychological safety refers to a work environment or group setting where members feel secure in taking risks without fear of negative consequences to their self-image, status, or career.
+It means that people in a group can speak openly about their thoughts, feelings, and opinions, ask questions, admit mistakes, and take initiative without fear of being humiliated, rejected, or punished.

 Evolutionary perspective

-Humans have survived since ancient times by belonging to a tribe that provided protection from danger.
-Unlike monkeys who find safety in the trees, human survival has always depended on social cohesion.
-Our brains are coded to be constantly on guard against threats and to seek safety in social groups.
-Being excluded from the tribe could mean certain death, similar to being thrown into the lion's mouth.
-Therefore, we have developed the ability to decode other people's intentions and emotions to secure our place in the group.
+Humans have survived since ancient times by belonging to a tribe that provided protection from dangers.
+Unlike monkeys, who find safety in trees, human survival has always depended on social cohesion.
+Our brains are wired to constantly be on alert for threats and to seek security in social groups.
+Being excluded from the tribe could mean certain death, equivalent to being thrown into the lion's den.
+Therefore, we have developed the ability to decode other people's intentions and feelings to ensure our place in the group.

-The amygdala, part of our primal brain, plays a central role in detecting danger and triggering the body's stress responses.
-This small, almond-shaped structure is essential to our ability to respond quickly to threats.
-When we experience psychological safety, the amygdala is less active, promoting a state of calm and stability.
-However, if we feel threatened or unsafe, amygdala activity increases, which can lead to stress and anxiety. https://www.dr.dk/nyheder/viden/naturvidenskab/det-her-sker-i-din-hjerne-under-stress
+The amygdala, a part of our primitive brain, plays a central role in registering danger and triggering the body's stress responses.
+This small, almond-shaped structure is essential for our ability to react quickly to threats.
+When we experience psychological safety, the amygdala is less active, which promotes a state of calm and stability.
+But if we feel threatened or insecure, amygdala activity increases, which can lead to stress and anxiety. https://www.dr.dk/nyheder/viden/naturvidenskab/det-her-sker-i-din-hjerne-under-stress

-Strong relationships as the core to a longer and healthier life
+Strong relationships are key to a longer and healthier life

-In 1938, Harvard Medical School began following 724 men and systematically studied their physical and emotional well-being.
+In 1938, Harvard Medical School began following 724 men, systematically examining their physical and emotional well-being.
 Later, their spouses and children were also included in the study.
 The conclusion is clear:

-• People who have safe and close relationships experience greater happiness and better mental and physical health than those with fewer warm relationships.
+• People who have secure and close relationships experience greater happiness, as well as better mental and physical health, than those with fewer warm relationships.

-• People with safe and close relationships live longer.
+• People with secure and close relationships live longer.

-Close and safe relationships allow us to share the pressures in our lives, reducing our mental alertness and creating balance.
-For further insights and details, check out Robert Waldinger's inspiring TED Talk: What Makes a Good Life?
+Close and secure relationships allow us to share the things that weigh us down in our lives, which reduces our mental state of alert and creates balance.
+For further insight and details, see Robert Waldinger's inspiring TED Talk: What Makes a Good Life?
 TED TALK: https://www.ted.com/talks/robert_waldinger_what_makes_a_good_life_lessons_from_the_longest_study_on_happiness?hasSummary=true

 Investing in relationships

 The Harvard study https://www.adultdevelopmentstudy.org shows that investing in relationships is an investment in our health and overall well-being.
 It is possible to realize greater potential in people and organizations through improved relational dynamics.
-Organizations should therefore strengthen the quality of their work relationships and take co-responsibility for creating a healthier and more fulfilling work environment.
+Organizations should therefore strengthen the quality of their working relationships and take shared responsibility for creating a healthier and more satisfying work environment.

 Psychological safety in everyday life

-When we experience psychological safety, it contributes to emotional stability, positive feelings, self-regulation, improved mental efficiency, better memory and a sense of care for our social connections.
+When we experience psychological safety, it contributes to emotional stability, positive feelings, self-regulation, improved mental efficiency, better memory, and a sense of care for our social connections.
 This safety also strengthens our resilience and immune system.
-Conversely, an environment characterized by negative input can lead to anxiety, stress and feelings of being threatened.
+Conversely, an environment characterized by negative input can lead to anxiety, stress, and the feeling of being threatened.

-Humans are naturally inclined to compare themselves to others and seek validation.
-If we experience support and positive feedback from our surroundings, it increases our self-esteem, confidence and overall well-being.
+People are naturally inclined to compare themselves to others and seek confirmation.
+If we experience support and positive feedback from our environment, it increases our self-worth, self-confidence, and overall well-being.
 N.F.S.
-Grundtvig (1783-1872) saw self-esteem and the desire to learn as closely linked to participation in the community.
-Grundtvig's thoughts emphasize how learning and personal development flourish in an environment of psychological safety.
+Grundtvig (1783-1872) considered self-esteem and the desire to learn as closely linked to participation in the community.
+Grundtvig's ideas emphasize how learning and personal development flourish in an environment characterized by psychological safety.

 The importance of social skills

-Good social skills, including social sensitivity and authentic interest in the opinions and feelings of others, are essential for building and maintaining psychological safety.
-Teams with high social sensitivity have higher team IQ, which improves their ability to solve complex challenges and work together innovatively and effectively.
+Good social skills, including social sensitivity and authentic interest in the opinions and feelings of others, are crucial for building and maintaining psychological safety.
+Teams with high social sensitivity have higher team IQ, which improves their ability to solve complex challenges and work innovatively and effectively together.

 Sleep and psychological safety

-Research published in the journal Science shows that adequate sleep is a prerequisite for correctly reading other people's emotions and intentions.
-Sleep deprivation can impair our ability to understand social cues, which can lead to misunderstandings and increased stress.
-Do you sleep too little? - Then you're not alone.
-The Danish Health Authority has made new recommendations for sleep duration for all age groups that can be used as a benchmark for how long children, adolescents and adults should sleep. https://www.sst.dk/da/nyheder/2024/Sover-du-for-lidt
+Research published in the journal Science shows that sufficient sleep is a prerequisite for being able to accurately read other people's emotions and intentions.
+Lack of sleep can impair our ability to understand social cues, which can lead to misunderstandings and increased stress.
+Are you sleeping too little? - you are not alone.
+The Danish Health Authority has issued new recommendations for sleep duration for all age groups, which can be used as a benchmark for how long children, adolescents, and adults should sleep. https://www.sst.dk/da/nyheder/2024/Sover-du-for-lidt

 Pioneers in psychological safety